A Fast Approximate Maximum Likelihood Estimator for Low SNR Multi-Reference Alignment: Introduction

+Multi-reference alignment (MRA) is the problem of estimating a signal from multiple noisy observations, each transformed by an unknown group action.
+This paper focuses on MRA over the special orthogonal group~$\SO(3)$, in which the goal is to recover a three-dimensional signal from noisy observations that have been independently rotated by unknown elements of~$\SO(3)$.
+This model is closely related to subtomogram averaging in cryo-electron tomography (cryo-ET), where three-dimensional subtomograms extracted from tomographic reconstructions must be aligned and averaged despite unknown orientations~\cite{chen2019complete,zivanov2022bayesian}.
+It also provides a simplified mathematical setting for studying algorithmic challenges arising in single-particle cryo-electron microscopy (cryo-EM), where a three-dimensional molecular structure is reconstructed from noisy two-dimensional projection images acquired at unknown viewing directions~\cite{nogales2016development,singer2020computational,bendory2020single, subramaniam2026cryo}.
+Although cryo-EM additionally involves a tomographic projection operator and other modeling complications, MRA over~$\SO(3)$ retains the central difficulty of estimating a signal in the presence of unknown latent rotations and severe noise~\cite{bandeira2023estimation,bendory2025orbit}.

-In the low-SNR regime, estimating the individual rotation angles is statistically impossible, and the sample complexity is bounded by~$n = \omega(\sigma^6)$\footnote{$n=\omega(\sigma^6)$ means that $n/\sigma^{6}\to\infty$ as $n, \sigma \to\infty$.}~\cite{bandeira2020optimal, perry2019sample}, where~$n$ is the number of observations and~$\sigma$ is the standard deviation of the noise.
-The prevailing approach for solving such problems is maximum likelihood estimation (MLE), typically implemented via the expectation-maximization (EM) algorithm \cite{dempster1977maximum, sigworth1998maximum}.
+The principal challenge in MRA lies in the low-SNR regime, where individual observations are so heavily corrupted by noise that estimating the corresponding group actions is statistically infeasible.
+Remarkably, despite the impossibility of recovering the individual transformations, consistent estimation of the underlying signal is still achievable, provided that the number of observations scales faster than~$\sigma^6$, where~$\sigma$ is the standard deviation of the noise~\cite{perry2019sample}.
+A statistically natural approach to MRA is maximum likelihood estimation (MLE), typically implemented by expectation-maximization~(EM)~\cite{dempster1977maximum}.
 EM treats the unknown rotations as latent variables, estimating the signal by maximizing the expected log-likelihood with respect to the posterior distribution of these rotations.
 However, EM suffers from two major drawbacks.
-First, the likelihood landscape is non-convex, and EM is prone to getting trapped in spurious local minima unless initialized with a high-quality guess~\cite{fan2023likelihood,fan2024maximum}.
-Second, EM is computationally expensive, as it requires multiple iterations over the entire dataset~\cite{balanov2025expectation}.
-Alternative approaches based on invariant features~\cite{bendory2023toward, bandeira2023estimation, bendory2025orbit} provide consistency, but may become computationally challenging in complex settings such as cryo-EM.
+First, the likelihood landscape is non-convex, and EM is prone to getting trapped in spurious local minima unless initialized with a high-quality estimate~\cite{fan2023likelihood,fan2024maximum}.
+Second, EM is computationally expensive, as it requires multiple iterations over the entire dataset.
+In particular, as the SNR decreases, the convergence of EM can become extremely slow, even near the solution~\cite{balanov2025expectation}.